 Not only are anti-blasphemy laws unlawful in international human rights terms, they are often used by governments to silence dissenting views on politics, calls for individual freedoms, or to provoke hatred against minorities.

 Crucially, for many of our members across the world the very manifestation of their fundamental right to freedom of belief is construed as blasphemous.

-In a country where many regard ex-Muslims as “apostates” and extremist Islamists pose a serious threat, and given Bala’s recent transfer to a police station in Kano, Humanists International is deeply concerned for Bala’s safety.
+In a country where many regard ex-Muslims as “apostates” and extremist Islamists pose a serious threat; given that Bala is incarcerated in a Kano State correctional facility, Humanists International is deeply concerned for Bala’s safety.

 As of today, we call on the relevant Nigerian authorities to do the following:

 Humanists International has been working to support grassroots efforts to secure Bala’s release by ensuring that Bala’s case remains in the international public eye.
 The organization has secured a legal team to represent Bala, which is crowdfunded.
 The organization maintains close contacts with leading experts on freedom of religion or belief and diplomatic representatives in the country.